Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 You do not have to pay for it — although it is customary to do so if you are satisfied with the service.

-Cartagena’s Neighborhood
+Cartagena’s Neighborhoods

 San Diego Aleja